 Jun is a Senior Associate in RMI’s Carbon-Free Cities and States team.
 She is currently developing open-access analytics for advocates and policymakers to accelerate climate action.
 These tools will be used to ensure that the United States meets its original commitments in the Paris Agreement.

-Jun joins RMI from Duke University’s Nicholas School of the Environment, where she is completing her PhD.
-Her research focuses on using large, publicly available databases to explore the intersection of global energy systems and international trade.
+Jun joins RMI from Duke University’s Nicholas School of the Environment, where she received her PhD.
+Her research focused on using large, publicly available databases to explore the intersection of global energy systems and international trade.
 Prior to her doctoral studies at Duke, she was a research fellow at a state policy lab based in the economics department at Brown University.
 At Brown, she led policy evaluations using large administrative data and statistical methods.
 Jun was a Young Summer Scientist at the International Institute for Applied Systems Analysis (IIASA) in 2019, where her research was funded by the National Academy of Sciences.

-PhD Candidate, Earth and Ocean Sciences, Duke University
+PhD, Earth and Ocean Sciences, Duke University

 MPhil, Environmental Policy, University of Cambridge